bg | en

 N. Antonovaorcid, P. Mitevaorcid

-Abstract: Background: Monitoring physiological and biophysical parameters by means of wearable diagnostic devices has become more and more relevant over the past decade.
-Early identification of functional and metabolic alterations at the microcirculatory level is particularly important in type 1 diabetes mellitus (T1DM).
+Abstract: Background: Monitoring physiological and biophysical parameters using wearable diagnostic devices has become increasingly relevant over the past decade.
+Early identification of functional and metabolic alterations at the microcirculatory level is crucial in type 1 diabetes mellitus (T1DM).

-Materials and methods: A comparative assessment of microcirculation and oxidative metabolism in one healthy subject and in three individuals with T1DM was performed using the MFED-2 multimodal analyzer, which combines two diagnostic technologies: laser Doppler flowmetry and fluorescence spectroscopy.
-Measurements were performed sequentially at two anatomical sites: the foot and wrist.
-The well-known Denollet D-14 type scale was used to measure social inhibition and negative affect as predictors of poor glycemic control and diabetic complications.
+Materials and methods: A comparative assessment of microcirculation and oxidative metabolism in one healthy subject and three T1DM individuals was performed sequentially on the foot and wrist using MFED-2, which combines two diagnostic technologies: laser Doppler flowmetry (LDF) and fluorescence spectroscopy.
+The Denollet D-14 scale was used to measure social inhibition and negative affect as predictors of poor glycemic control and diabetic complications.
 Semi-structured interviews were used to understand the patients' history, dietary and fitness habits, and adherence to therapy.

-Results: The main parameters obtained by peripheral blood flow measurements using a non-invasive portable LDF device, as well as some results (case reports), are presented.
-Comparative microcirculatory and metabolic profiles in the control subject and in T1DM patients show a decrease in the mean microcirculatory perfusion (M), endothelial regulatory activity (Ae) and oxidative metabolism index (POM) and an increase in the coefficient of variation (Kv) in the T1DM group.
-None of the tested T1DM patients ranked as having Type D personality, two of them defined threshold values on two subscales (Social Inhibition and Negative Affect).
+Results: Comparative microcirculatory and metabolic profiles (case reports) showed a decrease in mean microcirculatory perfusion (M), endothelial regulatory activity (Ae) and the index of oxidative metabolism (POM) and an increase in the coefficient of variation (Kv) in T1DM group.
+None of the tested T1DM patients was classified as having a type D personality, and two of them had threshold values on two subscales (social inhibition and negative affect).

 Conclusion: The use of portable laser analyzers on symmetrical areas of the body revealed decreased perfusion and oxidative metabolism index in the T1DM patients and increased coefficient of variation.
-Clear tendencies between the tested socio-psychological variables and the obtained results were not observed, which calls for a larger sample and a broader model of investigation.
+Although the clinical richness and consistent tendencies between the tested socio-psychological variables and the obtained results were not observed, this calls for a larger sample and a broader model of investigation.

 DOI: 10.7546/SB.09.04.2025